jeremytammik/tbc/a/1672_cmdwallprofile_2019.md

 I dived in deep into the Revit API again to help resolve an issue with The Building Coder samples external command to retrieve wall profile curves.

-Here are some other noteworthy notes to keep company with my debugging and fixing report, including a very creative workaround to rotate an element in chunks:
+Here are some other noteworthy items to keep company with my debugging and fixing report, including a creative workaround to rotate an element in chunks:

 - [CmdWallProfile update](#2)
 - [Access to the IUpdater original value](#3)